-Worker is taken to Massachusetts General Hospital (MGH) in Boston, where doctors diagnose him with a broken back.
-At this stage in the process, there is no question that he cannot return to work in the near future, so he applies for workers’ compensation benefits.
+The worker is taken to Massachusetts General Hospital (MGH) in Boston, where doctors diagnose him with a broken back.
+At this stage in the process, there’s no question that he can’t return to work in the near future, so he applies for workers’ compensation benefits.

-He will likely be entitled to temporary total disability benefits designed to cover medical bills, lost wages during the time he cannot return to work, and the cost of rehabilitative care.
-At some point in the future, after trying several times to restore mobility and sensation, surgeons determine worker will never recover from his on-the-job fall injury.
-While there are other surgeries that could be performed, surgeons decided that everything feasible to reverse the paralysis has already been attempted, and worker has reached a point of maximum medical improvement, or MMI.Maximum Medical Improvement in Permanent Total Disability Cases
+He will likely be entitled to temporary total disability benefits designed to cover lost wages during the time that he is unable to return to work.
+At some point in the future, after trying several times to restore mobility and sensation, surgeons determine that the worker will never recover from his on-the-job fall injury.
+While there are other surgeries that could be performed, the surgeons decide that all feasible medical procedures to reverse the paralysis have already been attempted and that the worker has reached a point of maximum medical improvement, or MMI.Maximum Medical Improvement in Permanent Total Disability Cases

-Once an injured worker has reached maximum medical benefits, there are options as to the next course of action.
-At the Law Offices of Jeffery S. Glassman, LLC, our workers’ compensation attorneys in Massachusetts know sometimes it is necessary to challenge a finding of MMI.
-It may be possible to obtain a second opinion from another healthcare provider to determine if there really is another medical option that will help increase chances of a better recovery.
+Once an injured worker has reached maximum medical improvement, there are options as to the next course of action.
+At the Jeffrey Glassman Injury Lawyers, our legal team in Massachusetts knows that sometimes it’s necessary to challenge a finding of MMI.
+It might be possible to obtain a second opinion from another healthcare provider to determine if there is another medical option that will help increase the chances of a better recovery.

-On the other hand, if MMI has been reached, it will be necessary to apply for permanent total disability benefits.
-PTD benefits are designed to compensate the injured worker for medical bills, lost wages from future earnings worker would have earned had he been able to return to work, and the cost of ongoing medical care.
+On the other hand, if MMI has been reached, the next step may be to apply for permanentand total disability benefits.
+PTD benefits are designed to compensate the injured worker for lost wages from future earnings that the worker would have earned had he or she been able to return to work.

-Pursuant to EOLWD guidelines and Massachusetts General Laws, an injured worker with a PTD rating can receive two-thirds of his or her average weekly wage, based upon employee’s prior year of weekly earnings before suffering the disability.
-This figure is capped at the maximum of state average weekly wage (SAWW).
-Alternatively, PTD benefits could be calculated at a minimum of 20 percent of the SAWW, where wages for a particular worker is lower than the SAWW.
+Pursuant to EOLWD guidelines and Massachusetts General Laws, an injured worker with a PTD rating can receive two-thirds of his or her average weekly wage based upon the employee’s prior year of weekly earnings before suffering the disability.
+This figure is capped at the maximum of the state average weekly wage, or SAWW.
+Alternatively, PTD benefits could be calculated at a minimum of 20% percent of the SAWW where wages for a particular worker is lower than the SAWW.